Niklas20114552/arch-tui-installer/README.md

 ## I found an Issue!

 Thank you!
+Please enable the debug-mode:

+Normal installation: Run setup with `setup --debug`

+Manual installation: Run setup with `./setup --debug`

-Please report it in the [Issue](https://github.com/Niklas20114552/arch-tui-installer/issues)-Tab.
+Than look for error-messages and write it down.
+Please report the error in the [Issue](https://github.com/Niklas20114552/arch-tui-installer/issues)-Tab.
 But first check if it has already been reported
 ### Upcoming Features:

 - Desktop Installer